Shyam-pi/Active-Learning-Implementations/README.md

 # Active-Learning-Implementations

-This was part of a group assignment for the course Machine Learning in BITS Pilani to implement various Active learning methods
-For testing, we have used the wine dataset within sklearn.
+This was a group assignment for the course Machine Learning in BITS Pilani to implement various Active learning methods For testing, we have used the wine dataset from sklearn.

 The following Algorithms have been implemented in both stream-based and pool-based approaches:-